sheodox/japanese-userscripts/readme.md

 ## memrise-add-wizard.user.js

 A wizard of sorts for easily adding words to a course.
 Press **Alt + W** while focusing an input in the 'add' row and paste the context sentence in the dialog, then select the word you wish to study.
 Then enter a definition by selecting pieces of the Jisho/Goo definitions (selecting text will automatically add it to the definition).
 Hit submit and it'll fill out all the textboxes.
+It looks like [this.](https://streamable.com/0qvah)

 It assumes your course is set up with these columns: